PolySync/oscc/CONTRIBUTING.md

    1. Use the `#ifndef HEADER_FILE_H, #define HEADER_FILE_H ... #endif` mechanism

 10. Check validity of parameters passed to library functions
-11. E.g. math calls and string calls
+	1. e.g. math calls and string calls

-12. Restrict dynamic memory allocation
+11. Restrict dynamic memory allocation
-13. Allocate all required memory during initialization
+	1. Allocate all required memory during initialization
 	2. If the allocation fails, prevent the system from starting

-14. Sequence access to system resources appropriately
+12. Sequence access to system resources appropriately
-15. File access - open, read/write, close
+	1. File access - open, read/write, close
 	2. Register access - atomic interaction
 	3. Prefer to create a system object that manages the interaction (i.e. the singleton pattern)

 ## 2. Rules